 “I know, Mom,” he says, defeated.
 I can tell by his tone that the deed is already done even though he has not yet spoken to Ms. Kavanaugh.
 I take Christian’s hand.
 I can’t imagine us having been together for so long and then having to break up for an obvious personality flaw.
 He squeezes my hand in return.

 “Is there anything we can do, Elliot?”
 I say, knowing the answer but feeling completely helpless.
 Elliot looks up at me.

 “She’s smart, too, huh, Bro?” he says with a pained smile that doesn’t reach his eyes.
 “No offense, Chris, but I wish I had met someone like her instead of…” and he trails off.
 How can you possibly say that you wish you had never met the woman with whom you have fallen in love?
 Elliot rises from the table without a word this time and disappears through the kitchen—no doubt in search of the absent Katherine Kavanaugh.
-I shake my head once he was out of the room.
+I shake my head once he’s out of the room.